-Ronald David Vale, the Vice President of the Howard Hughes Medical Institute (HHMI), and Executive Director of its Janelia Research Campus, is the 2023 Featured Speaker of the TNQ Distinguished Lectures in the Life Sciences.
-His topic is ‘Marvelous Molecular Motors’.
+Ron Vale, the Vice President of the Howard Hughes Medical Institute (HHMI), and Executive Director of its Janelia Research Campus, was the 2023 featured speaker of the TNQ Distinguished Lectures in the Life Sciences.

-Ron Vale will deliver his lectures in Mumbai, Kolkata, and Bengaluru in January 2023.
+He delivered his lectures in Mumbai, Kolkata, and Bengaluru in January 2023.
 The 2023 lectures are the 1ˢᵗ edition of Series II of this lecture series.
-As always, admission is free and open to all.

 Dr Ron Vale is Professor Emeritus at the University of California, San Francisco, and now has a lab at HHMIʼs Janelia Research Campus.
 He has been the recipient of many prestigious awards including the 2012 Albert Lasker Award for Basic Medical Research, the 2017 Shaw Prize in Life Science and Medicine, and the 2019 Canada Gairdner International Award for Biomedical Research.
 Ron Vale has served as President of the American Society of Cell Biology.